How To Use WordPress Post Categories

 This will delete all selected post categories.

 How To Edit Post Categories In WordPress

-You can also edit a category using the Quick Edit option.
-Hover over the category title you would like to edit and click on Quick Edit …
+You can also edit your category’s name or slug using the Quick Edit option.
+Hover over the category title and click on Quick Edit.

-In WordPress, every post must be assigned to a category.
-If you do not assign a post to a category, WordPress will automatically attribute your post to the default category “Uncategorized” …
+All posts in WordPress must be assigned to a category.
+If you do not assign a post to a category, WordPress will automatically assign your post to a default category called “Uncategorized”.

 The default category cannot be deleted.

 Assigning posts to ‘Uncategorized’ creates unattractive post URLs that are not very effective for SEO.

 Instead of publishing unassigned posts, you can optimize the “uncategorized” category for search engines and make the post URL more relevant to your site visitors.